 But, if it is not the job of the prosecutor to introduce such evidence, whose job is it?
 Certainly it cannot simply be left entirely at trial to decide if certain exculpatory evidence indicates that someone accused of a crime could not possibly have done it or otherwise makes it extemely unlikely they did it.
 Exculpatory evidence serves as reason to not charge someone with a crime in the first place.

 Some suggest we should abolish grand juries altogether, and simply handle such matters directly through jury trials which have elaborate rules for excluding evidence as well as hearing it.
 Others, such as Hawaii's legislators, have assigned the job of legal advice and counsel for its grand juries to qualified attorneys who are kept insulated from the offices of the prosecutors, and mitgates the over-reliance of grand juries on prosecutors.

-without such a device, only brutal oppression could lay to one side, or equally violent pitchforks and torches to the other.
+Without such a device, only brutal oppression could lay to one side, or equally violent public response on the other.
 To keep both sides within their proper boundaries would require something that could facilitate both, yet belong to neither.

 [This series is written strictly from a lay perspective.
 Your editor has no special background in law or law history.
 Please bring any inaccurancies or errors of fact you might find to our attention. - ed.]

 The Grand Jury — A perfectly Bipolar Institution